ingbird64/Pi-Pico_FrequencyCounter/README.md

 Reciprocal frequency counter with Pi Pico.
 Using four of the internal pwm-counter for counting the input pulses and the reference clock alternately without gap.

+Only a few components are required:
+- Pi Pico
+- 74HC02
+- 74HC74
+- 10MHz-XO
+- LCD-Display with I2C-Bus

 ## Block diagram
 ![blockdiagram](docs/blockdiagram.png)